JeromeErasmus/tamagotchi/README.md

 This project was fun!
 It brings back so many great memories I had as a kid of playing with Tamagotchi toys and keeping the little critters alive.
 This project was Built with Visual Studio Code.

 ### Installation
+Pull the code from the repositiry and make sure that you checkout the master branch.
+All code is merged onto the master branch via pull requests only from the dev branch.

 cd into the project root directory and issue the below commands:

 ```sh